lfkeitel/asml-sim/README.md

 Storing a value in cell FF will result in the value's ASCII representation being printed to the machine printer.
 The cell's value will then be reset to 0.
 Because of this, memory address FF can't actually hold a value between instruction loads.

+### Experimental

+There is an experimental arch mode that allows for 16-bit addressing.
+The register sizes do not change.
+Special syntax is used to get the higher or lower 8 bits of an address label.
+This syntax as well as other changes are explained further below.

+16-bit addressing can be enabled by using the directive `@bits 16` at the beginning of a source file.
+Compiler directives must be before any other code.
+Comments and empty lines may be before a directive line.
+See the "funcs and stack 16.asml" file in the examples directory to see a 16-bit program example.

 ## Language